Food

 Lastly, it is worth noting that newborn babies can drink cold formula milk as well as cold breast milk.

-As mentioned, giving your baby cold milk is usually faster and more convenient, and it also eliminates concerns about wasting expensive formula from not being able to reheat formula more than once.
+As mentioned, giving your baby a cold bottle is usually faster and more convenient, and it also eliminates concerns about wasting expensive formula from not being able to reheat formula more than once.

 See Also: